movingpictures83/CCA/README.md

 A plot will be produced of each measurements along the top two principal components, and additionally one output file per variable (prefix.variable.csv) will be generated with principal component values.

+Note: Input CSV files were generated from the "nutrimouse" dataset, available with mixOmics.
+Regular and Sparse CCA are also part of the mixOmics library (Rohart et al, 2017).